 Become a design detective and search the V&A for design clues and ideas.
-Join our team back in the Sackler Centre and use your discoveries to create imaginative new designs using a wonderful range of materials.
+Join our team back in the Learning Centre and use your discoveries to create imaginative new designs using a wonderful range of materials.

 These exciting events happen every Sunday (excluding school holidays when other activities are available).
 Themes rotate each week and include: